You’ve reached the point of deciding you need an intranet tool – what’s next? What do you need to find the best solution for your company?

 12. What kind of training will be needed during the intranet implementation process?

 Find out exactly which part your intranet provider will expect you to play in the training process.
 Will they send staff in to help you through it?
 Or will you need to train an employee who can then train the rest of the staff?
 Ask for the specific materials to look over and check how long the process lasts.
-It all adds to the intranet implementation time.
+It all adds to the implementation time of your intranet tool.

 13. Have you ever worked with a client that had similar needs to ours?
 How did you meet them?